barryclark/jekyll-now/_posts/2014-10-15-creating-data-with-post.markdown

     methods: [POST]
 {% endhighlight %}

-The server endpoint to create a new log for a specific user will end up looking like this:
+When building the server endpoint first I started by handling possible errors, secondly handling the request and saving the log in the database and lastly building-up the corresponding response.
+It ended up looking like this:

 {% highlight php startinline %}
 // src/eLearningDashboard/WebserviceBundle/Controller/WebserviceController.php